Greenland 2025 – 18 May – 9 June

 Excavating dome and doing science along the flow line of North East Greenland Ice Stream

 28 May 2025 – At EGRIP, the crew continued to excavate the sled and the ski under the dome.
-It is a lot of physical work to cut and remove … Read more
+It is a lot of physical work to cut and remove hardened snow blocks.
+But progress is made, and more and more of the undercarriage of the dome is exposed.
+We aim at having the dome…

 -